Comparing Logical and Physical ERD

 Now, let's modify it to make the diagram a real physical ERD.

-7. First, one Customer can produce multiple Order.
-Let's connect them with a one to many relationship.
-Click OK when you are prompted for the creation of foreign key column.
+7. First, one Customer can have multiple Orders.
+Let's connect them with a one-to-many relationship.
+Click OK when prompted for the creation of a foreign key column.

 relationship added

-8. The column order_count is redundant because the number of order can be obtained by counting the number of Order record associated to a particular customer.
+8. The order_count column is redundant because the number of orders can be obtained by counting the number of Order records associated with a particular customer.
 Let's delete this column.
 Select it and press Delete.

 column removed

-9. Order is a reserved word that cannot be used as table name.
+9. "Order" is a reserved word that cannot be used as a table name.
 Let's rename the Order entity to Purchase_Order.

 entity renamed

-Comparing Logical and Physical ERD with Visual Diff
+Comparing a Logical and Physical ERD with Visual Diff

 Let's compare the two ERDs.
-Doing so allows us to know the differences between the logical model and physical model.
+Doing so allows us to see the differences between the logical model and the physical model.

 1. Let's open the logical ERD.
-To open it, click on Switch Diagram on the navigation bar and then double click on the logical ERD to open it.switch diagram
+To do so, click on Switch Diagram on the navigation bar and then double-click on the logical ERD to open it.switch diagram

 2. Select Modeling > Visual Diff from the toolbar.